creativescala/creative-scala/src/pages/generative/exercises.md

 Be as creative as you like, perhaps adding color, transparency, and other features to your image.

 <div class="solution">
-Here's the code we used to create [#fig:generative:volcano].
+Here's the code we used to create @:fref(generative:volcano).
 It's quite a bit larger than code we've seen up to this point, but you should understand all the components this code is built from.

 ```scala mdoc:silent